texcindy99/Arvato_Customer_Segmentation_Project/README.md

 - Run PCA on general population data to reduce features to half
 - Do KMeans clustering for class 0 data and downsample in each cluster because the training data is highly imbalanced that size of class 1 is only 1% of class 0.
 - Fit the classifier with the downsampled training data
-- Improve the classifier using grid search
+- Improve the classifier using grid search and using original features without PCA and downsampling

 ### 4. Predict on test data
 - Apply the same PCA on test data